leklab/sfari_hail/README.md

-# Pipeline used to annotate Exome and Genome
+# Hail based Pipeline for SFARI Genomics projects
 Hail v0.2 pipeline used to prepare VCF file from SFARI and export into elastic search database.

 ## Requirements